ghga-de/nf-snvcalling/README.md

 ## Pipeline summary

-The pipeline has 5 main steps: SNV calling using mpileup, basic annotations, deep annotations, and filtering.
+The pipeline has  main steps: SNV calling using mpileup, basic annotations, deep annotations, filtering and reporting.
 Annotation and filtering steps are embeded with many plot generations.

 1. SNC Calling: